Working Memory¶

 🔑 Key Distinction: - Use

-field for important facts that should be promoted to long-term storage - Anything in thememories
+datafield for session-specific facts that stay only in the session - Usememoriesfield for important facts that should be promoted to long-term storage - Anything in thememoriesfield will automatically become persistent and searchable across all future sessions

-# Configure automatic extraction strategy
+# Background extraction with a custom strategy

 working_memory = WorkingMemory(